 He said it matter-of-factly.
 Like he was reading one of those very boring kindergarten reader books: I saw the dog.
 The dog ran.
 We have to listen in case a bad guy is coming to kill us.

 I didn’t feel anything at that moment.
 Maybe a whisper of sadness or anger, but I was too spent to muster any strong feelings.
-It’s the subtly that gets you.
+It’s the subtlety that gets you.
 The little injustices start to pile up and before we know it, they are just an accepted part of our existence.
 We let them slide because it is easier to forget.
 We don’t want to think about what we are doing to our children because we are too cowardly or apathetic to take meaningful action.
 Instead, we continue to place the weight of everything onto their small shoulders as they crouch in a darkened school bathroom.

 Later that night, after the kids were in bed, I sat on the couch next to my wife.
 We each scrolled through our phones, searching.